Darsh1907/nth-fibonacci-using-matrices/README.md

 Finally this matrix will be multiplied by the column vector: <br>
 [ 1 ]<br>
 [ 0 ]<br>
-After multiplying, the second element in the resultant column vector will be our nth factorial (From eqn 1) Hence, the formula for the nth number in the Fibonacci sequence is the lower left entry in the matrix we just found (nth power matrix).
+After multiplying, the second element in the resultant column vector will be our nth factorial (From eqn 1).
+Hence, the formula for the nth number in the Fibonacci sequence is the lower left entry in the matrix we just found (nth power matrix). <br>
 ![image](https://user-images.githubusercontent.com/118650412/232274672-c8d6e420-d1ae-4df4-ac4a-4bd985c45d2d.png)
 I have used this formula to find the nth factorial in the final.py